Carrying the Heart of God

 (James 5:17, 18, italics added)

-James’ appeal is, of course, this: Elijah was just a man … a human being … who affected history through his intercession: “Elijah was a man with a nature like ours”.
+James’ appeal is, of course, this: Elijah was just a man, a human being, who affected history through his intercession: “Elijah was a man with a nature like ours”.
 Yet, in making himself available, God’s divine nature was released in demonstrations of power.
-The history of any person, and any church for that matter, is written in their prayer lives.
+The history of any person (and any church or ministry or organisation or business for that matter) is written in their prayer lives.

 Even as Isaiah prophesied that God would “set watchmen on [the] walls [of] Jerusalem” so God looks now for those who will answer His call to intercede on the walls of His church; those who “never hold their peace day or night” until He makes His glorious Bride “a praise in the earth” (Isaiah 62:6).

 Come, man of God … woman of God … pray!

 [The Message of Jesus, Part 1]

 Revealing God’s nature was central to the Message of Jesus.
 Jesus peeled back the curtain of heaven to re-reveal the Father-heart of God.
 In so doing, He restored humanity to God’s loving fatherhood.